Kalagbor/README-md-/README.md

 ================================================================================================================================================================

 Bonus 1
-1) To apply your configMap on multiple environment; the developer much not hardcode the pom.xml file assuming his application is java based app, so with this the username and the password of the environmental variables of the configMap can changed and easily applied in the staging and production environment; asuming container2 was deployed to the dev environment, in the staging and production env the configMap will be written as;
+1) To apply your configMap on multiple environment; the developer much not hardcode the pom.xml file assuming his application is java based, so with this the username and the password of the environmental variables of the configMap can change and easily applied in the staging and production environment; asuming container2 was deployed to the dev environment, in the staging and production env the configMap will be written as;

 --
 kind: ConfigMap